DaniCCodes/LocalLikFCM_USprcpExtremes/SimulationStudy/README.md

 - [main] SimFit/SimFit.R: fit the model to the simulated data.
 The code runs on a single node in parallel across multiple cores.
 Includes an example usage and suggestions for extension to multiple nodes.
 - [main] SimFit/TablesFigures.R: Examples to reproduce Tables and Figure in the simulation study.
 - SimFit/CensoredLocalLikelihood.R: auxiliary code that contains the censored local log-likelihood functions.
-- SimFit/logCopula.R, SimFit/logLikelihood.R, SimFit/logPartial.R: auxiliary codes containing functions to compute the log copula for fully censored observations, the log-likelihood for non-censored observations, and the log partial derivatives of the copula for partially censored observations, respectively.
+- SimFit/logCopula.R, SimFit/logLikelihood.R, SimFit/logPartial.R: auxiliary code containing functions to compute the log copula for fully censored observations, the log-likelihood for non-censored observations, and the log partial derivatives of the copula for partially censored observations, respectively.
 - SimFit/Tools.R: auxiliary functions.

 ### Docker image
 We provide a docker image to run the example usage contained in each main code.
 For more info visit www.docker.com.
-The codes can be run, e.g., with:
+The code can be run, e.g., with: